 When it comes to email list management, you can add tags to your email subscribers as well as create dynamic segments.
 This tag-based system is more fluid and flexible than a list-based system and is what ESPs like ConvertKit use.

-Moreover, Kajabi has an inbuilt Automations feature which lets you automate your entire email marketing process.
+Moreover, Kajabi has an inbuilt Automations feature that lets you automate your entire email marketing process.

 For example, when someone signs up for one of your lead magnets, you can add a tag to the subscriber and send them a specific email campaign.